Message from FRO's director, Dr. Martyn Unsworth

 - To assist field researchers with problems that they may encounter in obtaining training and/or field permits or during the conduction of field research.

-Governance: The Field Research Office reports to the Office of the Vice-President (Research).
+Governance: The Field Research Office reports to Risk Management Services (Environment, Health and Safety).

 Field Research Activities Committee (FRAC)